Strawberry-Computer/vibe-compiler/bootstrap/vibec.md

 - Include `console.log` statements to indicate progress and errors.
 - Export all functions explicitly
 - Don't use `process.exit` to handle errors inside of functions, throw exceptions instead.
+- Use ES6+ syntax with async/await and import/export.
+- Avoid dependencies on external libraries like `openai`: just use `fetch` to make HTTP requests.

 # Functions: